-Weekly Record Sheets - Points are recorded on individual target sheets for each student and transferred to the student's individual point's bank; LCU Staff collates this information.
+Weekly Record Sheets - Points are recorded on the BRITA target sheets for each student and transferred to the student's individual point's bank; LCU Staff collate this information.
 Should a student deliberately destroy his/her target sheet, then any points earned up to that time may be lost, a replacement point sheet will cost the student 5 credits.

 Certificates - Certificates are issued for outstanding effort or achievement in all subject areas and activities.
-Students will also be awarded certificates if they have managed 100% attendance for half a term.
+Weekly subject certificates are awarded during Friday an end of term assemblies Students will also be awarded certificates if they have managed 100% attendance for half a term.
 These certificates will be presented in assembly.
 The electronic signage may be used to display exceptional pieces of work and list students' achievements.
 All certificates will be copied and placed in the student's record of achievement and each student will take home the original certificate to share their success with their parents/carers.